-Pilgrim accommodation facilities generally give priority to the cyclists who present the pilgrim’s credential.
-It is therefore advisable to buy the credential before setting off, and make sure there is availability of space at the accommodation, for example by booking the day before arrival, and to ask about the presence on site of a safe place to park the bicycle for the night.
+Pilgrim accommodation facilities generally give priority to travelers who present the pilgrim’s credential.
+It is therefore advisable to purchase the credential before setting off, do some search in advance about the availability of bed space, for example by booking at least one day in advance, and to inquire about the presence on site of a safe place to park the bicycle for the night.

-Due to the characteristics of the route, we recommend the use of a hybrid bike or a mountain bike, equipped with lighting and reflectors, as prescribed by traffic codes.
+Due to the characteristics of the route, the use of a hybrid bike, a mountain bike, or gravel bike is recommended, equipped with proper lighting and reflectors, as recommended by the Highway Code.

-Two rear panniers and a handlebar case are sufficient for your luggage, as no tent, cooking equipment or sleeping bag are required.
-It is important to have padded shorts for the saddle, sportive T-shirts, a bike windbreaker with reflective bands and a change of clothes for the evenings.
-And don’t forget to be prepared for replacing and repairing the bike’s inner tube in case of a puncture!
+Two rear panniers and a handlebar case for your luggage are usually sufficient (if you are bikepacking, your setup will be slightly different), as no tent, cooking equipment or sleeping bag are required if you sleep in (pilgrim) accommodations.
+Padded shorts for the saddle, technical T-shirts, a rain jacket with reflective bands and a change of clothes for the evening are essential.
+And don’t forget a full repair set in the unfortunate event of a puncture!

 Special attention should go to another very important piece of equipment: a reliable lock to secure your bike when you’re leaving it out of sight, for example while food shopping at the local supermarket.
 Make sure to attach your bike to a fixed object such as a lamp post, and to fix both the frame as well as at least one wheel to the chain.